-The experiment used instrument of gamelan music for developing automatic musical notes player.
+The experiment used instrurted to five player.
 There are two types of musical scale in gamelan music, which are slendro which consists of five pitches of (1, 2, 3, 5, 6) and pelog which consist of seven pitches of (1, 2, 3, 4, 5, 6, 7).
 The frequency of pitches of these types of musical scale is different, and the frequency of pitches of gamelan music is different with that in western music.
 A set of gamelan orchestra can contain both gamelan slendro and gamelan pelog, or only one of these types.
-Both types of gamelan musical scale consist of instruments classified based on their function, which are a group of instruments that plays notes sequence of melody skeleton of songs, such as demung, saron, peking, and slenthem; a group of instruments that plays notes which have function to define the structure of a song, such as kenong and gong.
+Both types of gamelan musical scale consist of instruments classified based on their function, which are a group of instruments that plays notes sequence of melody skeleton of songs, such as demung, saron, peking, and slenthem; a group of instruments that plays notes of songs, such as gender and rebab; a group of instruments that plays notes which have function to define the structure of a song, such as kenong and gong.

 The development of automatic musical notes player was limited to demung, an instrument of gamelan pelog that plays notes sequence of melody skeleton of songs.
-Demung is a type of xylophone instrument that has a register containing range of notes which are (1, 2, 3, 5, 6, 7).
+Demung is a type of xylophone instrument that has a register containing range of notes which are (1, 2, 3, , 5, 6, 7).
 Figure 4 shows an illustration of demung.